analogdevicesinc/PyTrinamic/docs/datalogger.md

 Step by step details:

-* We create reference to the Datalogger object as short alias.
+* We create reference to the Datalogger object as a short alias.
   ```py
     dl = tmc9660_eval.datalogger
   ```